GatewayDiscord/WriteUps/Affinity CTF Lite 2020/Crypto/Shifter_Salad_solution.md

+# H1 Shifter Salad
-Shifter Salad - Cryptography -> Solve by Sarastro.
+Cryptography 10 pts -> Solve by Sarastro.

 This CTF is one of the easier CTFs that AFFINITY CTF has presented in its crypto session CTF panel.
 The name itself suggest that its a shifter and by the challenge we see that we need to find a cipher and decipher it.
 Shifter + Salad + Cipher is only meant to be a Caeasers Cipher.